 The secret I learned was simple enough.
 Type of olive and its subsequent storage.
 I fully recommend Gordal olives if you have not tried them before.
 Big, bolshy things full of flavor.
 If left open in a cool place for a day or two before eating the flavor will be enhanced.

-Tortilla – A Spanish tortilla actually refers to an omelette made with potatoes.
+Tortilla – A Spanish tortilla actually refers to an omelet made with potatoes.
 It is such good picnic fare as it is highly adaptable.
-I have been known to add bell peppers, chillis and even a bit of salmon.
+I love to add bell peppers, chillis and even a bit of salmon.
 It is an absolute breeze to make, store and dispense meaning less stress, meaning a much smoother running picnic.

-Jamon Iberico – This would always be the most expensive thing on the menu but the one my friends and I kept coming back to.
+Jamon Iberico – This is always the most expensive thing on the menu but the one my friends and I always choose without fail.
 It could be served as a tapa, media racion or a racion and you get no points for guessing which we chose.
 There are a lot of jamons available when you eat tapas but let me make it clear, I am talking solely about Iberico de bellota.

 Pure bred Iberico pigs fed only on acorns, Iberico de bellota instantly makes you feel all is good with the world.
 Biting into a razor thin slice, you first get the saltiness that comes from the dark meat.
 As that melts away in your mouth though you experience the longevity of flavor through the fat that remains.
 Chewing on this extends flavor experience by a long while.

-Jamon is perfect for your Spanish picnic as it can be pre sliced, just make sure you have a good stand and extremely sharp knife.
-To find the correct slicing technique please have a look at this.
+Jamon is perfect for your Spanish picnic as it can be pre sliced, just make sure you have a good stand and an extremely sharp knife.
+To find the correct slicing technique please have a look at the video below.
 If you are unsure whether Jamon Iberico is for you then there are always pre packaged alternatives that you can try.

 Spanish Picnic dips